Angela Bates- Forensic Interviewer/ Family Advocate

 Reisa serves as a liaison between the Center, multi-disciplinary team members, the victim, and non-offending family members.
 Her duties include making appropriate referrals for needed services to the victims and family members, provide information and assistance regarding Crime Victims Compensation, conduct follow ups with clients, and provide support at all stages of involvement with the CAC.
 Prior to joining the CAC family, Reisa worked at Office of the Attorney General, Child Support Division for 8 years, the City of Paris for 2 years and the Texas Workforce Commission for over 6 years.
 Reisa holds a Bachelor of Business Administration from Texas A&M University Commerce.

 Rebecca Peevy - Executive Director

-Jaci Shovan- Family Advocate/Community Education Coordinator
+Jaci Shovan- Family Advocate/Intake Coordinator

 Jaci serves as a liaison between the Center, multi-disciplinary team members, the victim, and non-offending family members.
 Her duties include making appropriate referrals for needed services to the victims and family members, provide information and assistance regarding Crime Victims Compensation, conduct follow ups with clients, and provide support at all stages of involvement with the CAC.
 Jaci also facilitates intake coordination and provides community awareness through presentations, trainings, and education activities.
-Prior to joining the CAC, Jaci worked at Paris Junior College for 10 years as an Educational Advisor for a federal TRIO program.
+Prior to joining the CAC family, Jaci worked at Paris Junior College for 10 years as an Educational Advisor for a federal TRIO program.
 Jaci holds a Bachelor’s in Criminal Justice from Texas A&M University Commerce.